 The DXGNR6500 also benefits from Dewalt’s CO Protect carbon monoxide shutdown.
 If CO levels become unsafe or rapidly increase, the generator is automatically shut down.

-Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Dewalt also included some oil in the DXGNR6500's packaging.
+In addition to the standard documentation and owner's manual (opens in a new tab) for prompt setup, Dewalt has also included some oil in the packaging of the DXGNR6500.

 The Dewalt DXGNR6500 versus other generators